Blooym/xfer/README.md

 ## Usage

+These examples will assume you're using the default xfer server.
+Use the `--server <URL>` flag when uploading or downloading to use a custom server.

-These examples will assume there is an xfer server at `https://example.com`.
-Please replace this with the url of the xfer server you actually want to use.
-For more in-depth information about flags and usage refer to the `xfer help` command.
+*For more in-depth information about commands and flags, refer to the `xfer help` command.*

 ### Transfer a file